McAllen Construction Pre-Treatment Services

 FHA and VA Loan Requirements

 If you’re using FHA or VA financing, check with your lender about pre-treatment requirements.
-Some loans in termite-prone areas (which South Texas absolutely is) require termite inspections and may require pre-treatment documentation for new construction.
+Some loans in termite-prone areas — which South Texas absolutely is — require termite inspections and may require pre-treatment documentation for new construction.

-Even if your lender doesn’t require it, most buyers using these loans will want to see pre-treatment documentation because it protects their investment and makes the home easier to insure and resell later.
+Even if your lender doesn’t require it, most buyers using these loans will want to see pre-treatment documentation because it protects their investment and makes the home easier to insure and resell.
+We provide all documentation needed for lender requirements, insurance applications, and closing records.
+Keep this documentation with your home records — you’ll need it for warranty activation and future resale.

 Warranty Options After Pre-Treatment